indigenous - Spanisch Englisch Wörterbuch

 mixed-race (european and indigenous) person cholifacio [m] PE

-mixed-race male person with predominantly indigenous features cholo [m] CR PA AR:Nw
+mixed-race male person with predominantly indigenous features cholo [m] CRPAAR:Nw

 mixed-race (indigenous-european) person cholo [m] BO